Updated: Jun 26

 ‘Depending on their presentation, work ethic, skill, number of notable artists they have worked with, amount of work that they put into their routine and craft, they should earn anything between $600 to $1000 per booking’

 This is a reasonable price tag as no music video, live show, festival, wedding or musical performance does well without skilled dancers.
 Dancers are steadily becoming part of major events, music videos and parties.

 What would you say to aspiring Afro-dancers and what they should avoid?

-‘Dancers should build their craft and not focus on the money initially!
+‘Dancers should build their craft and not focus on the money initially.
 It takes time and effort to get noticed in any field.
-Start-up dancers tend to rush to the paycheck without building up a following, dance skills or reputation within their niche and I think this is why a few dancers fail.’
+Start-up dancers tend to rush to the paycheck without building up a following, dance skills or reputation within their niche and I think this is why a lot of dancers fail.’